spatie/laravel-event-sourcing/docs/advanced-usage/preparing-events.md

 The package will listen for events that extend the `\Spatie\EventSourcing\StoredEvents\ShouldBeStored` class.
 This is an abstract class that signals to the package that the event should be stored.

-You can quickly create an event that extend `ShouldBeStored` by running this artisan command:
+You can quickly create an event that extends `ShouldBeStored` by running this artisan command:

 ```bash
 php artisan make:storable-event NameOfYourEvent